Coronavorus subsides in state with 77 new reported deaths, 6,229 cases

 Since the first two cases were announced on March 1, Florida's total has surged to 2.5 percent of the state's 21.48 million population with 532,806, second in the nation.
 In one week, cases have risen by 45,674 at 9.4 percent.

-California is in first place overall with 545,787 cases, including the addition of 7,371, which was second in the nation Saturday.
-Texas was third with 6,959 cases and is third overall with 481,483.
-New York, which was the leader during much of the pandemic, is in fourth at 420,345 with 703 more.
+California is in first place overall with 554,160 cases, including the addition of 8,373, which was third in the nation Sunday.
+Texas had the third-most cases Sunday, 4,879 cases and is third overall with 486,362.
+New York, which was the leader during much of the pandemic, is in fourth at 420,860 with 515 more.

 Florida's case increase Sunday was the lowest since 4,752 on Monday.